-6.3 The table shows that 62.3% of sand and gravel consumption was imported, almost all of which was land-won.
-In addition, other aggregate imported in to the North East, which was not specifically recorded as having a Tees Valley destination, is likely to have been sold into the sub-region, forming a proportion of the 713kt total imports to the North East from other regions as reflected in Table 10.
+- 6.3 The table shows that 47.6% of sand and gravel consumption was imported, almost all of which was land-won.
 Given the availability of reserves at Stockton Quarry, which are not currently worked, it is considered that this may reflect the availability of high quality resources in neighbouring areas and economic decisions made by operators.
 Opportunities may exist for an increase in marine dredged sand and gravel.
 However, in the short-term this seems unlikely, particularly given the current mothballing of Billingham Wharf due to economic conditions.
-MWP3 supports appropriate new sites within the Tees Valley.

-- 6.4 The Tees Valley imports 93.9% of crushed rock from elsewhere in the North East or another region, a large proportion of which will be from quarries in North Yorkshire.
+MWP3 supports appropriate new sites within the Tees Valley. - 6.4 The Tees Valley imports 93.4% of crushed rock from elsewhere in the North East or another region, a large proportion of which will be from quarries in North Yorkshire.
 It is considered that this high level of imports may reflect the availability of high quality reserves in neighbouring areas, and is also likely to be influenced by the economics of buying from established operators and sites.
-The reliance on one quarry and lack of high quality reserves in the Tees Valley is also considered to contribute to a high level of imports. - 6.5 MWP3 supports appropriate new sites within the Tees Valley.
-However, given the historically low levels of mineral production and relatively low levels of interest for new sites within the Tees Valley, it is considered that the reliance on imports of land-won aggregates from elsewhere will be required to continue, particularly in the short to medium term, and co-operation with other areas will therefore remain important.
+The reliance on one quarry and lack of high quality reserves in the Tees Valley is also considered to contribute to a high level of imports.

+6.5 MWP3 supports appropriate new sites within the Tees Valley.
+However, given the historically low levels of mineral production and relatively low levels of interest for new sites within the Tees Valley, it is considered that the reliance on imports of land-won aggregates from elsewhere will be required to continue, particularly in the short to medium term, and cooperation with other areas will therefore remain important.